 - And, make sure you have some standards for success.

-I have worked with some of the world's leading creative talents in business, media, marketing and entertainment for the last thirty years or so.
-My coaching draws on diverse experiences and interests ranging from business consulting and creative development to Neuroscience, Psychology, Zen Buddhism and Yoga.
-I am certified in the Emotional & Social Competency Index, a 360-degree assessment that helps Leaders generate new insights, build on their strengths and address areas for development.
+Aaron Sugarman is a Personal & Executive Coach, Leadership Coach, Emotional Intelligence Coach, Organizational Development, Creative Director, Idea Clarifier, Presentation Master, Ghost Writer, Dream Worker and Dog Walker.
+His approach is values-based and holistic, combining personal and professional development and exploring questions of motivation and the impact of emotions and physical state.
+He has worked with some of the world’s leading creative talents in business, media, marketing and entertainment for the last thirty years or so.
+Aaron’s coaching draws on diverse experiences and interests ranging from business consulting and creative development to neuroscience, psychology, Zen Buddhism and yoga.
+He is certified in the Emotional and Social Competency Index, a 360-degree assessment that helps leaders generate new insights, build on their strengths, and address areas for development.